BoYanZh/Joint-Teapot/README.md

 ## Features

-- [ ] retreive the hw/project releases for all students
+- [x] retrieve the hw/project releases for all students
 - [x] open "bulk issues" to report something wrong
 - [x] collect all the public keys
 - [x] import groups (create teams)